Which came first, the chicken or the egg? And why did the chicken cross the road?

 If you trick a hen into thinking a day is 28 hours by using certain lighting, she will lay bigger and stronger eggs.

 Wow, what a list!
-That’s got us quacking mad.
 Who’d have thought chickens would be so fascinating?
+Which one was your favorite fact?

-Back to our initial question what came first the chicken or the egg?
+But back to our initial question, what came first the chicken or the egg?
 We’ll let you decide!